vincentcr/sec-ctl/README.md

+## SecCtl

 SecCtl is a cloud bridge to the Envisalink TCP/IP module for DSC and Honeywell alarm system panels.
-It monitors and relays security events, as well as allowing sending commands to the panel through a REST API.
+It monitors for and relays security events, as well as allowing sending commands to the panel through a REST API.

 SecCtl is built out of 3 principal components:
  * `local`: an on-premise monitor daemon, collecting events from, and sending commands to, the Envisalink module;